FFFROZEN090/Embedded_Machine_Learning_24ss_Group5/exercise/ex01/group5_ex01_report.md

-Generally increase the sample size, and until the RMS Error between train and test set leads to a small enoungh difference
+Adjust the size of the dataset while keeping the polynomial degree constant at 10.
+The goal is to find the sample size where the RMSE between the training and test sets is small enough (less than 0.0001 difference).

 ```python
 # Starting with 10-th degree polynomial